Chiral vector bundles: Introduction

-A quite different approach to the study of the topological phases of quantum systems consists in focusing on the rigorous geometrical analysis of each single topological class.
+A quite different approach to the study of the topological phases of quantum systems consists of focusing on the rigorous geometrical analysis of each single topological class.
 In fact, if from one side the various fundamental symmetries (or better \emph{pseudo}-symmetries as pointed out in \cite{kennedy-zirnbauer-15}) can be used to organize the different classes of topological insulators according to the \virg{Bott-clock} induced by the underlying Clifford structure, on the other side each class is described by its own geometric model.
 The latter is usually specified by the set of symmetries defining the class itself along with a proper notion of \emph{ground state}, often identified with a Fermi projection in a gap (a different but equivalent point of view has been recently considered in \cite{kennedy-zirnbauer-15}).
-For periodic fermionic systems, or more in general for \emph{topological quantum systems} (in the sense of \cite{denittis-gomi-14,denittis-gomi-14-gen,denittis-gomi-15}), these geometric models are realizable as vector bundles enriched by the presence of extra structures.
-For the case of systems with an \emph{even} or \emph{odd} time-reversal symmetry (class {\bf AI} and {\bf AII}, respectively) a complete analysis of the related geometric theories has been recently performed in \cite{denittis-gomi-14,denittis-gomi-14-gen}.
-Some of the main achievements obtained through this specific study are: the possibility to access the \emph{unstable} regime which is usually out of the domain of the K-theory (there is a recent interest on that \cite{kennedy-guggenheim-15,kennedy-zirnbauer-15}); the possibility to consider also systems adiabatically perturbed by external fields (meaning that one can replace the Brillouin torus or sphere with quite general manifolds); the identifications of proper cohomological classes capable to completely classify the topological phases.
-An even more relevant aspect is the possibility to describe the topological classification in terms of differential-geometric invariants, a point recently investigated in \cite{denittis-gomi-15}.
+For periodic fermionic systems, or more generally for \emph{topological quantum systems} (in the sense of \cite{denittis-gomi-14,denittis-gomi-14-gen,denittis-gomi-15}), these geometric models are realizable as vector bundles enriched by the presence of extra structures.
+For the case of systems with an \emph{even} or \emph{odd} time-reversal symmetry (class {\bf AI} and {\bf AII}, respectively) {the underlying geometric theories have been studied in depth from different authors and using different techniques.
+For instance fermionic systems in dimension two and three have been classified in \cite{porta-graf-13,fiorenza-monaco-panati-14} by means of obstruction techniques and in \cite{carpentier-delplace-fruchart-gawedzki-15,carpentier-delplace-fruchart-gawedzki-tauber-15,monaco-tauber-17} by using the Wess-Zumino amplitudes.
+In the more general setting of topological quantum systems, a general classification scheme for the vector bundle structures underlying systems of type {\bf AI} and {\bf AII} has been developed in \cite{denittis-gomi-14,denittis-gomi-14-gen,denittis-gomi-17,denittis-gomi-18}.
+This scheme, based on the construction of suitable characteristic classes, allows some important achievements like} the possibility to access the \emph{unstable} regime which is usually out of the domain of K-theory (there is a recent interest in that \cite{kennedy-guggenheim-15,kennedy-zirnbauer-15}), or the possibility to consider also systems adiabatically perturbed by external fields (meaning that one can replace the Brillouin torus or sphere with quite general topological spaces), or the identifications of proper cohomology classes capable of completely classifying the topological phases.
+An even more relevant aspect is the possibility to describe the topological classification in terms of differential-geometric invariants {(see \cite{denittis-gomi-15} for class {\bf AI} and \cite{carpentier-delplace-fruchart-gawedzki-15,carpentier-delplace-fruchart-gawedzki-tauber-15,monaco-tauber-17} for class {\bf AII}).}